 After Conversion, Am I Still Eligible to Earn a Signup Bonus on a Freedom Card or Freedom Unlimited?

 Unfortunately, if you convert your Sapphire Preferred to a Freedom Card or Chase Freedom Unlimited®, you will not be able to earn a signup bonus for either card as long as you have the cards.
-That said, the signup bonus for these cards are relatively small (15,000 Ultimate Rewards or $150 cash back), they're great for every day earning and would be worth foregoing a signup bonus and additional hard inquiry on your credit report.
+That said, the signup bonus for these cards are relatively small, they're great for every day earning and would be worth foregoing a signup bonus and additional hard inquiry on your credit report.

 Don't close your Sapphire Preferred account; convert it!
 If you already have one of these products, consider converting it to the other.
 If you do not have either product, determine between the two which you'd use to maximize your earnings and convert to that card.